PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

   unavailableReplicas: 2
 ```

-Eventually, once the Deployment progress deadline is exceeded, Kubernetes updates the status and the
+Eventually, once the Deployment progress deadline is exceeded, PlaidCloud updates the status and the
 reason for the Progressing condition:

 ```